 For taxpayers with overdue tax debts, exceeding the $62,000 threshold is not uncommon.
 Those living abroad may face additional penalties for failing to file foreign information returns, further complicating their tax situations.
 The debts can involve various tax liabilities, including personal and business taxes, as well as trust fund recovery penalties.

 Revoking a passport is considered a measure of last resort by the government, following the exhaustion of other collection activities by the IRS.
 Federal courts have supported the government’s authority to revoke passports to recover tax debts, as demonstrated in recent legal cases.
-The due process involved in notifying taxpayers and providing them with to address their debts before passport revocation highlights the importance of adhering to tax obligations.
+The due process involved in notifying taxpayers and providing them with opportunities to address their debts before passport revocation highlights the importance of adhering to tax obligations.

 Taxpayers can avoid passport revocation by engaging with the IRS to address their outstanding debts.
 This may involve paying the balance in full, setting up a payment plan, or reaching a compromise agreement.
 Prior communication from the IRS, such as Letter 6152, alerts taxpayers of the potential consequences of failing to resolve their accounts, giving them a chance to rectify the situation.